Jackie Collins

-Jacqueline Jill Collins OBE (4 October 1937 – 19 September 2015) was an English romance novelist and actress.
+Jacqueline Jill Collins OBE (4 October 1937 – 19 September 2015) was an English and American romance novelist and actress.
 She moved to Los Angeles in 1985 and spent most of her career there.
-She wrote 32 novels, all of which appeared on The New York Times bestsellers list.
+She wrote 32 novels, all of which appeared on The New York Times Best Seller list.
 Her books have sold more than 500 million copies and have been translated into 40 languages.
 Eight of her novels have been adapted for the screen, either as films or television miniseries.
 She was the younger sister of Dame Joan Collins.

 Early life

-Collins was born in 1937, in Hampstead, London, the younger daughter of Elsa (née Bessant) Collins (died 1962) and Joseph William Collins (died 1988), a theatrical agent whose clients later included Dame Shirley Bassey, the Beatles, and Sir Tom Jones.
+Collins was born on 4 October 1937, in Hampstead, London, the younger daughter of Elsa (née Bessant) Collins (died 1962) and Joseph William Collins (died 1988), a theatrical agent whose clients later included Shirley Bassey, the Beatles, and Tom Jones.

 Collins's South African-born father was Jewish, and her British mother was Anglican.
 A middle child, Collins had an elder sister, Joan Collins (actress and author), and a younger brother, Bill (who became a property agent).

 Collins attended Francis Holland School, an independent day school for girls in London and was expelled at age 15.
 During this period, she reportedly had a brief affair with 29-year-old Marlon Brando.